mmoebeck/AdditionalSolutions/Cart View Coupon/README.md

 #Cart View Coupon for OrderCloud

-This is a brief description of the solution.
+This solution creates a directive that can be used to place the coupon redemption function on the cart page.

 ##Setup